-Perhaps you’re already convinced that a strong speak up culture is essential to the health and performance of your company—after all, a quick search of the phrase “speak up culture” on Google yields 884 million results—but have you considered that your risk visibility is incomplete without a robust speak up culture?
+Perhaps you’re already convinced that a strong speak-up culture is essential to the health and performance of your company—after all, a quick search of the phrase “speak-up culture” on Google yields 884 million results—but have you considered that your risk visibility is incomplete without a robust speak-up culture?

-The Strategic Value of a Speak Up Culture
+The Strategic Value of a Speak-Up Culture

 Your hotline’s value exceeds the box-checking regulatory requirement that it fulfills.
 It can provide insight into compliance issues, gives your team an opportunity to resolve issues before they spill into the press or social media, and prepares you to deal with risk.
-However, it can only do all of the above if you are capturing an appropriate number of reports—and that’s where your speak up culture, or lack thereof, becomes your biggest asset.
+However, it can only do all of the above if you are capturing an appropriate number of reports—and that’s where your speak-up culture, or lack thereof, becomes your biggest asset.

 From a very simplistic point of view, it may seem that the fewer reports you receive, the better off your company is.
 Fewer reports should mean fewer instances of misconduct in the eyes of your company leadership.
-But as a practitioner of ethics and compliance, you’re probably aware that unsubmitted reports mean invisible risk.
+But as a practitioner of ethics and compliance, you’re probably aware that un-submitted reports mean invisible risk.
 If employees throughout the business are witnessing misconduct but lack faith in the reporting process, then you won’t become aware of that misconduct until it’s too late.

-What is Speak Up Culture?
+What is Speak-Up Culture?

-“Speak up culture” means a workplace environment where all employees feel safe reporting their concerns and asking questions without fear of retaliation, confident that management will follow up appropriately and act on their report if necessary.
+“Speak-up culture” means a workplace environment where all employees feel safe reporting their concerns and asking questions without fear of retaliation, confident that management will follow up appropriately and act on their report if necessary.
 Research from Coqaul, formerly the Center for Talent Innovation shows that companies with “two-dimensional diversity,” meaning management makes it safe to give feedback and ensures that everyone is heard, are 45 percent more likely to see their organization improve market share.

-Speak Up Culture: Your Early Warning System
+Speak-Up Culture: Your Early Warning System

-An effective hotline that’s part of a healthy “speak up ecosystem” can help your company prepare for challenges like litigation or external investigation.
+An effective hotline that’s part of a healthy “speak-up ecosystem” can help your company prepare for challenges like litigation or external investigation.
 Your hotline isn’t just an expensive messaging service; it’s a portal to case management that should capture a detailed record of complaints and the associated documentation and actions taken.
 That audit trail is an essential element of your defense when a third-party regulator comes knocking.

 Minimizing the Impact of Lawsuits and Prosecutions

-Both the Justice Department and the Securities and Exchange Commission have been known to offer non-prosecution agreements or deferred prosecution agreements to companies with robust compliance programs in place—and that includes your speak up culture and hotline.
+Both the Justice Department and the Securities and Exchange Commission have been known to offer non-prosecution agreements or deferred prosecution agreements to companies with robust compliance programs in place—and that includes your speak-up culture and hotline.

 Hotline audit trails can also deter lawsuits in some cases.
 Because the hotline information is discoverable, the reporting party’s attorney will be able to access it and review the actions of the company and their own client.
 In cases where the litigant has misrepresented the facts of the case to their attorney, this level of access to the case history can sometimes act to halt further legal action.

-How to Build Speak Up Culture
+How to improve Speak-Up Culture

+To dive into a step-by-step process for each method of improving speak-up culture listed above, download the ebook.
 Fill out the form below and we’ll send you a free copy!